-Figure 3 shows the chromatographic GCMS profile of the samples extracted at different time intervals.
-The x-axis represented the retention time (minutes), while the y-axis indicated the intensity or abundance of the detected compounds.
-The chromatogram recorded retention times up to about 29 minutes and displayed about 20 different chemical compounds represented by individual peaks.
-Each peak in the chromatogram corresponds to a specific compound in the samples, with the area under each peak being proportional to the concentration of the compound.
+Fig. 3 shows the chromatographic GCMS profile of the samples extracted at different time intervals.
+The x-axis represents the retention time (minutes), while the y-axis indicates the intensity or abundance of the detected compounds.
+The chromatogram recorded retention times up to about 29 min and displayed about 20 different chemical compounds represented by individual peaks.
+Each peak in the chromatogram corresponds to a specific compound in the samples, with the area under each peak proportional to the concentration of the compound.

-It was notable that in this chromatogram, the highest peak was found in the range of 19.215 to 19.270 minutes, identified as zerumbone.
+Notably, in this chromatogram, the highest peak was found in the range of 19.215 min to 19.270 min, identified as zerumbone.
 This observation emphasised that zerumbone was the predominant compound extracted from the lempoyang samples under the indicated extraction conditions with subcritical water and highlights its importance in the composition of the extracts.